d-davis/rapanui_mulching/README.md

 ### Title:

-*Data and Code for "High-resolution short-wave infrared imagery and machine learning classification improve estimates of rock gardening on Rapa Nui (Easter Island)"*
+*Data and Code for "Island-wide characterization of agricultural production challenges the demographic collapse hypothesis for Rapa Nui (Easter Island)"*

 ### Author Information: